ORLANDO, Fla. – It’s the most wonderful time of the year! Time to deck the halls, hang the mistletoe and decorate that tree.

 Meanwhile, if you’re too busy or too lazy to cut down your own tree, Amazon may have a solution for you.

-Amazon, the company that revolutionized the way people buy books, diapers and dog food, sold live, 7-foot trees last year, and according to one report, the company will do so again in 2019.
+Amazon, the company that revolutionized the way people buy books, diapers and dog food, has live, 7-foot trees for sale with free shipping.

-Last year, Douglas firs and Norfolk Island pines were chopped down and shipped within 10 days (or even less) to a buyer’s doorstep in a typical Amazon box.
+This year Douglas firs will be chopped down and shipped within 10 days (or even less) to a buyer’s doorstep.